 billion innocent children.
 Amazing but true: discussions about

 climate change regularly ignore the people who will be affected the

 The main points

 There were several important points in my argument that are generally ignored or denied.
 One was this: If the

 global agreement) to individuals who knowingly

 cause a million deaths, some of the most influential climate deniers

-of the earth's atmosphere, the physics of the atmosphere and the
+of the earth's atmosphere, the laws of physics, the world's rising

 multiple consequences of global warming for humans -- all of that taken